Customer Data Platform: What Is It and How to Choose the Best CDP?

 Gartner defines Customer Data Platforms (CDP) as software applications that support marketing and customer experience use cases by unifying a company’s customer data from marketing and other channels.
 CDPs optimize the timing and targeting of messages, offers and customer engagement activities (across channels) and enable the analysis of individual-level customer behavior over time.

-Simply put, CDPs enable marketers to understand who their customers are and identify audience segments that are likely to respond to marketing stimuli.
-At an organizational level, CDPs provide insights, triggers and integrations, enabling data activation and automated delivery of tailored 1:1 personalization.
+Simply put, CDPs enable marketing teams to understand who their customers are and identify audience segments that are likely to respond to marketing campaigns and stimuli.
+At an organizational level, CDPs provide customer insights, triggers and integrations, enabling data activation and automated delivery of tailored 1:1 personalization.

 Empower marketing with a Customer Data Platform